yobazy/festify-2.0/README.md

 # Festify
 ## IMPORTANT
 This is an rebuild/updgrade of a project started in my Web Dev bootcamp.
-That version can be viewed [here](https://github.com/youthbazzy/festify).
+That version can be viewed [here](https://github.com/yobazy/festify).
 Festify 2.0 has been rewritten and redesigned since that version.

 ## Overview
 Festify is a festival companion react app that allows users to view and save playlists which are generated based on each days festival events.

 ## Setup

-Install dependencies with `npm install`, `gem install`
+Install dependencies with `npm install`

 Create .env file in root folder, input information in such as how was done in .env example.

-### Database Setup
+### Database Scripts
+#### Required:
 Run `npm build-db` in client folder.
-This script will do the inital build of the database.
+This script will do the initial build of the database.

+#### Maintenance:
-// NOT_IMPLEMENTED Run `npm update-db` in client folder.
+Run `npm update-db` in client folder.
 This script will update the database.
-// NOT_IMPLEMENTED RUN 'npm delete-db'
+Run `npm clear-db` in client folder.
+This script will clear the contents of the database.

 ## Running the App
-Run `npm start` in client folder.
+Run `npm start` in src folder.

 ## URLs
 The app can be viewed at the following URL once setup: